sabancidx/svelte-meteor-demo/README.md

 npm run start
 ```

-...to start mongo and insert new records
+...to connect mongo and insert new records
 ```bash
 meteor mongo
 db.records.insert({title:"New Record"})